Everything you need to know about Chihuahua dogs

 -

-Deer-head Chihuahua : This breed includes all Chihuahuas not considered deer-head.
-These Chihuahuas vary in size and have varying amounts of fur.
-The forehead of these Chihuahuas is more sloping, and their heads are longer and smaller.
+Deer-head Chihuahua: All Chihuahuas not considered deer-head are found here.
+These Chihuahuas vary in size and have varying degrees of fur.
+These Chihuahuas have a more sloping forehead, and their heads are longer and smaller.

-There are other varieties of Chihuahuas (types of Chihuahuas): the hairless Chihuahua and the toy Chihuahua .
+There is another variety of Chihuahuas (Chihuahua types) are the hairless chihuahua —without hair— and the toy chihuahua —or pocket chihuahua, mini—.
 However, these breeds are not accepted within the Chihuahua classification because they have been genetically manipulated.

 How long does a Chihuahua live?

-When asked how long a Chihuahua lives, it's important to clarify that this breed of small, furry dog tends to be one of the longest-lived.
-In fact, it's the longest-lived dog breed , according to studies.
-The average lifespan of these pets is usually between 18 and 20 years .
+When asked how long a Chihuahua lives, it's important to clarify that this breed of small, furry dogs tends to be one of the longest-lived.
+In fact, it's the dog breed that lives the longest, according to studies.
+The average lifespan of these pets is usually between 18 and 20 years old.

 How to raise a chihuahua dog